TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 To self-mitigate, please deploy a new Cloud Service or change the VM Size for this Cloud Service.<br>

-To learn more about self-mitigatation:<br>
-* Products available by region, [follow these instructions](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures#solutions)<br>
+To learn more about self-mitigatation, [follow these instructions](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures#solutions)<br>

-To learn more about sizes supported in each region:<br>
+To learn more about sizes supported in each region, [review this document](https://azure.microsoft.com/regions/services)<br>
-* Products available by region, [follow these instructions](https://azure.microsoft.com/regions/services)<br>

 We apologize for any inconvenience this may have caused you.
 We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.<br>